nyttikord/gomath/README.md

 # GoMath

-GoMath is a library parsing and interpreting math expression.
+GoMath is a library for parsing and interpreting math expression.

 ## Usage